shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Signal strength bar graph

 In both FM and DMR mode, the signal strength of the received signal is show as a bar graph across with width of the screen.
-100% bar graph is approximately S9 +40 dB.
+100% bar graph is approximately S9 +40dB.

 In DMR mode the signal meter will only be active when the DMR hardware detects a DMR signal.